 Port Blocking

-Ports are numbers assigned to network protocols that are used for online communication.
+Ports are numbers assigned to network protocols used for online communication.
 Each VPN protocol uses different ports to access the web — for example, OpenVPN uses UDP port 1194 by default.
 Network admins and ISPs can block certain ports to prevent you from using a specific VPN protocol.

 Deep Packet Inspection (DPI)